-Very important question a lot of candidates may not able to answer.
+What is the essence of your resume or CV?
+This is a very important question a lot of candidates may not able to answer.

-The goal of a Resume is to attract the attention of the recruiter or employer enough to invite you for an interview.
+The goal of a resume is to attract the attention of the recruiter or employer enough to invite you for an interview.

-Let’s put it another way.
+Let me put it another way.

-The goal of your Resume is to market you so much that the recruiter feels you are a potential fit for the job.
+The goal of your resume is to market you so much that the recruiter feels you are a potential fit for the job.

-So when preparing a Resume, the candidate should dwell on sections that show strong potential, that is ability to learn fast on the job and add value in the shortest time.
-Such sections are Skills (Software especially), Education with class of degree (1st class or Second class upper grades should be added), Volunteer/Leadership Positions held in the past (Say things you achieved here), Certifications or Training attended that are relevant to the job.
+So when preparing a resume, the candidate should dwell on sections that show strong potential, that is ability to learn fast on the job and add value in the shortest time.
+Such sections are Skills (Software especially), Education with the class of degree (1st class or Second class upper grades should be added), Volunteer/Leadership Positions held in the past (Say things you achieved here), Certifications or Training attended that are relevant to the job.

-And then, kindly take your Resume and begin to amend it.
+And then, kindly take your resume and begin to amend it.

 Thanks for reading.
 Please share!!!